mfg92/hugo-shortcode-gallery/README.md

 The setting `thumbnailHoverEffect` configures what should happen when the mouse hovers above a thumbnail in the gallery.
 It defaults to "none", but it can be set to "enlarge", in that case the image is scaled up (x1.1) in a short smooth animation.

+The setting `lastRow` configures the justification of the last row of the grid.
+When set to "justify", the entire grid including the last row will be fully-justified, right and left.
+This parameter respects all of the `lastRow` options of Justified Gallery, including "nojustify" and "hide".

 When the users klicks on an image, a lightbox shows up displaying the klicked image in large using the whole available space.
 If the image contains a title or description there will be a top bar displaying that.
 If the `showExif` option is set to "true", some parts of the image's EXIF data will be shown on the bottom bar e.g.: "Canon EOS 80D + EF100-400mm f/4.5-5.6L IS II USM 400mm f/8 1/400sec ISO 2500".
 The EXIF display will only work if you add following lines to your *config.toml*:
 ```
 [imaging.exif]